This post may contain affiliate links. Read my disclosure policy.

 All of these flavors come together into one bright and delicious salad that has all the flavors of the holiday.
 It is perfect to serve with a Thanksgiving turkey or Christmas ham.
 Or save it for the day after the holiday and top it with your leftover meat to turn it into a satisfying dinner salad.

 You’ll love all of the seasonal flavors that come together in this Winter Salad.
+Here is a quick overview of what you’ll need.
+But be sure to scroll to the recipe card for the full amounts and instructions.

 - Mixed baby greens.